2009 – 2026 · AI · CIK 1577526 · as of June 5, 2026

 As of the August 4, 2025 record date for the 2025 Annual Meeting, there were 134,027,425 shares of Class A common stock outstanding and 3,499,992 shares of Class B common stock outstanding.
 The 50-to-1 voting ratio means the small Class B float (≈2.5% of share count) carries roughly 56.6% of the per-share-equivalent voting power on the record date.

 The August 2025 proxy's beneficial-ownership table shows that all directors and officers as a group (14 persons) held 33,370,362 shares of Class A and 3,072,820 shares of Class B — 87.8% of all Class B common stock outstanding — representing approximately 52.3% of the total voting power of Class A and Class B combined.
 The Class B holdings are concentrated in entities affiliated with founder Thomas M. Siebel (the Siebel Living Trust dated 7/27/1993, First Virtual Holdings, and other Siebel-affiliated vehicles).
-The September 2025 CEO transition did not change this voting structure; Siebel retained his Class B holdings on stepping into the Executive Chairman role.
+Neither the September 2025 CEO transition nor Siebel's May 8, 2026 return to the CEO seat changed this voting structure; Siebel has retained his Class B holdings throughout.

-Practical effect: even after stepping down as CEO, Siebel remains the single most consequential voter at C3.ai annual meetings, and the directors-and-officers-as-a-group bloc commands a majority of the company's voting power.
+Practical effect: Siebel remains the single most consequential voter at C3.ai annual meetings — through the nine months he was Executive Chairman and now that he is again CEO — and the directors-and-officers-as-a-group bloc commands a majority of the company's voting power.
 The dual-class structure does not have a sunset trigger of the kind some peers have adopted (Snap, Lyft, etc.); the proxy does not describe a Class B conversion mechanism that would collapse the 50-to-1 ratio on a fixed date or threshold.

 Notable transitions and departures

-C3.ai's leadership has been unusually stable for a public company — Thomas Siebel held the founder-CEO role continuously from 2009 until September 2025.
-The post-IPO era's most material change is the September 2025 CEO transition itself; the February 2026 restructuring did not separately disclose officer departures.
+C3.ai's leadership had been unusually stable for a public company — Thomas Siebel held the founder-CEO role continuously from 2009 until September 2025.
+The post-IPO era's most material leadership story is the round-trip CEO sequence: Siebel handing the role to Stephen Ehikian on September 1, 2025 and resuming it on May 8, 2026, with Ehikian moving to President.
+The February 2026 restructuring did not separately disclose officer departures.
 The list below reflects post-IPO transitions documented in C3.ai's SEC filings.

 Thomas M. Siebel